nus-cs2103-AY2324S2/ip/README.md

-# Bytebuddy
+# ByteBuddy

 > "10/10 app - a loyal fan"

-Bytebuddy frees your mind of having to remember things you need to do.
+ByteBuddy frees your mind of having to remember things you need to do.
 It's,

 * text-based
 * Easy to learn
-* ~FAST~ _SUPER_ FAST to use
+* _SUPER_ FAST to use

 All you need to do is,
 1. download it from [here](https://github.com/NeoHW/ip)